Jets run past Dolphins 40-17, snap 12-game skid vs. AFC East | Times Leader

 According to Sportradar, Vera-Tucker is one of just three players since 2006 to start at four offensive line positions in his first 21 games.
 The others are Brady Christensen (Panthers) and Michael Ola (Bears/Chargers)

-Dolphins LT Terron Armstead left early in the first quarter with a toe injury and didn’t return. … Smythe left in the second half with a hamstring injury. … Jets rookie DE Jermaine Johnson was carted to the locker room in the third quarter with an ankle injury.
+Dolphins WR Tyreek Hill was seen wearing a walking boot on his left foot after being stepped on late. … LT Terron Armstead left in the first quarter with a toe injury and didn’t return.
+McDaniel said Armstead would remain in New York for evaluation. … Jets rookie DE Jermaine Johnson was carted to the locker room in the third quarter with an ankle injury.

 Dolphins: Return home next Sunday to host Kirk Cousins and the Minnesota Vikings.

-Jets: Travel to Green Bay next Sunday, when New York coach Robert Saleh will take on close friend/Packers coach Matt LaFleur — brother of Jets offensive coordinator Mike LaFleur.
+Jets: Travel to Green Bay next Sunday, when New York coach Robert Saleh takes on close friend/Packers coach Matt LaFleur — brother of Jets offensive coordinator Mike LaFleur.